kubernetes-sigs/kustomize/cmd/config/docs/commands/run-fns.md

 ## run-fns

-Apply config functions to Resources.
+[Alpha] Reoncile config functions to Resources.

 ### Synopsis

-Apply config functions to Resources.
+[Alpha] Reconcile config functions to Resources.

 run-fns sequentially invokes all config functions in the directly, providing Resources in the directory as input to the first function, and writing the output of the last